hashicorp/packer/website/source/docs/extend/post-processor.html.markdown

 the transformation would be taking the `Files()` from the original artifact, compressing them, and creating a new artifact with a single file: the compressed archive.

+The result signature of this method is `(Artifact, bool, error)`.
+Each return value is explained below:

+* `Artifact` - The newly created artifact if no errors occurred.
+* `bool` - If true, the input artifact will forcefully be kept.
+By default, Packer typically deletes all input artifacts, since the user doesn't generally want intermediary artifacts.
+However, some post-processors depend on the previous artifact existing.
+If this is `true`, it forces packer to keep the artifact around.
+* `error` - Non-nil if there was an error in any way.
+If this is the case, the other two return values are ignored.